intercity/chef-repo/cookbooks/apt/README.md

 * `['apt']['cacher_dir']` - directory used by cacher-ng service, default is '/var/cache/apt-cacher-ng'
 * `['apt']['cacher-client']['restrict_environment']` - restrict your node to using the `apt-cacher-ng` server in your Environment, default is 'false'
 * `['apt']['compiletime']` - force the `cacher-client` recipe to run before other recipes.
 It forces apt to use the proxy before other recipes run.
 Useful if your nodes have limited access to public apt repositories.
 This is overridden if the `cacher-ng` recipe is in your run list.
 Default is 'false'
+* `['apt']['cache_bypass']` - array of URLs to bypass the cache.
+Accepts the URL and protocol to  fetch directly from the remote repository and not attempt to cache

 Libraries
 ---------